open-neuromorphic/open-neuromorphic.github.io/content/english/blog/onm-vision/index.md

 Publish or perish.

 Well.
 We think software matters.
 And we are not alone.
-Open source software is **estimated to provide [billions](https://opensourcefundingsurvey2024.com/), if not [trillions](https://www.hbs.edu/ris/Publication%20Files/24-038_51f8444f-502c-4139-8bf2-56eb4b65c58a.pdf)** of value *anually*.
+Open source software is **estimated to provide [billions](https://opensourcefundingsurvey2024.com/), if not [trillions](https://www.hbs.edu/ris/Publication%20Files/24-038_51f8444f-502c-4139-8bf2-56eb4b65c58a.pdf)** of value *annually*.
 This is an absolutely incredible number that should be celebrated much much more.
 Most value is derived from programming languages (JavaScript, Go, Java, C/C++, ...), web servers (Apache, Nginx), research software (Numpy, PyTorch, ...), and hardware platforms (Arduino, 3D printing).

-The value of open source is most felt in its absense.
+The value of open source is most felt in its absence.
 If we look to the domain of machine learning, NVIDIA sits on a ridiculously large part of the hardware accelerator market.
 This kind of monopoly is known to hurt progress.
 And if neuromorphics have any future at all, we should be eager to learn from history and work hard to avoid monopolies.